- Ministry of Health COVID-19 online self-assessment

 Wear a mask (for entrance)

 Wear your mask safely

 Top 10 COVID-19 Basic Rules for Safe Schools

 - 8.5 x 11 ” handout (PDF, 154 KB)

-- “What to do: if a student is ill during school hours” is a step-by- step road map for principals, teachers and the broader school community on the steps schools should take if a student is ill during school hours.
+- This document “What to do: if a student is ill during school hours” provides a step-by-step road map for principals, teachers and the broader school community on the steps schools should take if a student is ill during school hours.

 - “What happens when: A positive COVID-19 case is identified in a school community” provides a step-by-step road map for principals, teachers, and the broader school community on the steps that are taken if a school student, staff or visitor tests positive for COVID-19.
 It also includes information regarding the declaration of an outbreak.

 - COVID-19 school nurses This list contains the public health nurses that are assigned to each school in Public Health Sudbury & Districts service area.

 Travellers information sheets